 My First Diagnosis!

-In 2001 I went to see my doctor, who said and did nothing about my painful body and leg size, when I was pleasantly surprised to be met by his new intern.
+In 2001 I went to see my doctor, who said and did nothing about my painful body and leg size.
+However, I was pleasantly surprised to be met by his new intern.
 He jumped back in shock and asked who was treating my lymphedema!
 I said what’s lymphedema?
-He was so appalled that no one in my last 15 years had diagnosed me with it nor was treating this debilitating condition.
-It turns out I was already at Stage 4: Lipo-Lymphedema entering treatment.
+He was so shocked that no one in my last 15 years had diagnosed me with it nor was treating this very debilitating condition.
+Note – It turns out I was already at Stage 4: Lipo-Lymphedema entering treatment!

-I ended up in Physical Therapy, thanks to my doctor’s intern, with their specialist in lymphedema who actually trained with experts in Germany where these conditions are more aggressively studied, tested and treated.
+I ended up in Physical Therapy, thanks to my doctor’s intern, with their specialist in lymphedema who actually trained with experts in Germany, where these conditions are more aggressively studied, tested and treated.
 She immediately performed and taught me manual lymph drainage (MLD) techniques, compression bandage wrapping and compression via a lympha-press pump.
 Unfortunately, the lymphedema was also present in my upper arms making it difficult to wear tops with sleeves.
 At this time we only focused our care on the legs and never got around to dealing with the arms.
-She said I was the second worst person she had ever treated if that indicates how bad my body had progressed.
+She said I was the second worst person she had ever treated if that is any indication how bad my condition had progressed.

 I took these techniques home and continued to bandage wrap both legs every day before heading off to work.
 Now I was well over 400 pounds and struggling to travel and walk around work.
-I tried bringing in an ottoman to keep my legs elevated during the day but found I could not keep up on my computer work in this position.
+I brought in an ottoman to keep my legs elevated during the day, but found I could not keep a good posture while working on my computer in this position.
 So, I suffered with terrible pain all day at work desperately waiting to get home where I could put my legs up for pain reduction.
 Astoundingly, even at this large frame and weight I was still able to reach the floor and bandage myself from my feet up to my knees on both legs.
-(Hypermobility is one of our symptoms and could very well be due to a co-morbid condition with Ehlers-Danlos Syndrome (EDS).)
+(Hypermobility is one of our co-morbid conditions due to it being a connective tissue disorder.
+The Ehlers-Danlos Society (EDS) has updated their diagnostic criteria to include the broader Hypermobile Spectrum Disorders (HSD), for those who show no other signs of EDS but experience hypermobile joint issues, and Hypermobile EDS (hEDS), for those with additional EDS signs and symptoms.)

-After a couple of years of compression bandaging my legs my Physical Therapist asked me to try Circaid garments on my legs, which would reduce the amount of time bandaging.
+After a couple of years of applying compression bandaging to my legs the Physical Therapist asked me to try Circaid garments, which would reduce the amount of time bandaging.
 (Circaid bandages have about dozen Velcro straps that lace across your legs, which you can adjust throughout the day to maintain compression.)
 Unfortunately, they did not work for me as my legs are not ideally conical in shape.
-Odd shaped legs with bulges (aka shelves or saddlebags) do not work well with this technology as the straps tend to slide and bunch up in the leg creases causing pain.
+Odd shaped legs with bulges (aka shelves or saddlebags) do not work well with this technology as the straps tend to slide and bunch up in the leg creases causing pain and possible blood and lymph flow issues.
 We also tried Farrow wraps, which are slightly better, but produce the same problem.
-In the end I had to go back to bandage wrapping and did this for about twelve years.
+In the end I had to go back to compression bandage wrapping and did this for about twelve years.

-Around 2007-2008 I had strep throat about three times.
+In the 2007-2008 time span I had strep throat at least three times.
 During my last bout I was given cephalexin and ended up being allergic to it.
-Now the toxins were travelling throughout my system and settling in my legs.
-Both legs got bright red with burning pain and I was running high temperatures.
-My doctor gave me the choice of hospital or home health care.
-Naturally I took home care so I could be with my family and help my girls with school.
-I had medications delivered every couple of days so I could take injections through a pic line in my arm.
+Without the work of the antibiotics toxins travelled throughout my system and eventually settled in my legs.
+Both legs got bright red with burning pain and I was running high temperatures – 104+ degrees Fahrenheit.
+My doctor gave me the choice of immediate hospitalization or care via home health services.
+Naturally I took home health care so I could be with my family and help my girls with school.
+I had medications delivered every couple of days so I could take injections through a PICC line in my left arm.
 It was very serious and scary for all of us as I had never been this sick!

 Just as I was starting to feel a little better I noticed a hot burning pain on the back of my right leg.
-I had a flesh eater opening up from the inside of my right leg.
+A flesh eating bacteria sore opened up from the inside of my right leg.
 We went through all sorts of shots and creams and nothing seemed to work.
 I had one more chance from the Wound Clinic before they wanted to “cut out” that infection.
 The last ointment we tried worked!
 It was ugly, hurt a lot and took a long time oozing before scabbing.
-It took nine months to heal this sore.
+It took nine months to completely heal this sore!

-Let me tell you cellulitis infections are very serious and be extremely harmful to those of us with Lipedema and Lymphedema!
+Cellulitis infections are very serious and can be extremely harmful to those of us with Lipedema and Lymphedema!
 My Physical Therapist, who also treats these kinds of wounds, said she has had people with open wounds for over a year.
-They just can’t get them to close, which means their risk of infection is very high!
+They just can’t get them to close, which means their risk of further infection is very high!

 It was at this time I had to use two bariatric canes to walk again.
 I was seriously weakened by this event with knee stability issues so I had to use mobility aids to walk anywhere.
 I have been using these canes ever since this infection and rely on them for support when walking.

 A couple months later I decided to take a Weight Management class sponsored by my health provider to find a means to deal with this extreme weight.
 After eight weeks of dedicated dieting and exercise – nothing!
 My teachers were baffled and suggested I talk with a bariatric surgeon for reduction surgery.
-I was depressed, angry, frustrated and feeling no one could help me with this obvious problem.
-Where else do you turn, of course, but – Google!
+I was depressed, angry, frustrated and feeling no one could help me with this life-threatening problem.
+Where else do you turn – Google!

 After following a trail of lymphedema posts I came upon some sites talking about Lipedema.
-Once I read the symptoms, saw the pictures and read people’s stories of dealing with Lipedema I knew I was home!
+Once I read the symptoms, saw the pictures and read people’s stories of life with Lipedema I knew I was home!
 I hired a Physical Therapist (who was/is a God-send) to work on my legs.
 She taught me how to effectively wrap with stiffer foam to get better compression results – and it worked!
-I was able to get 60 inches total off the bottom of my legs.
-We then ordered some Biacare wraps, which I absolutely love, to wrap both lower legs each morning and they are such an easy and effective compression treatment!
+I was able to get 60inches total off the bottom of my legs.
+We then ordered some Biacare wraps (now Sigvaris), which I absolutely love, to wrap both lower legs each morning.
+They are such an easy and effective compression treatment and they do not bunch or slide into the folds between the shelves!

 Unfortunately, I have a VERY large lobule on the back of my left leg, which makes it difficult to move and walk, so that I cannot get my health provider to authorize further Physical Therapy visits.
 This leaves me to find a means to deal with this on my own.
-I am now moving from a 4 chamber pump to an 8 chamber pump hoping to attack this lobule and reduce my upper legs.
+I have now moved from a 4 chamber pump to an 8 chamber pump, which has done a fantastic job reducing my upper legs and breaking up fibrotic tissue.
 I am also researching water assisted liposuction (WAL) to see if my size and shape would be a fit for this procedure.

 Foldover flaps of skin are painful and a good source of frequent infections, which is why good hygiene is paramount to avoid tears and sores in the skin.
 At this size my legs frequently have tougher fibrous tissue and masses under the skin, which is why MLD and lympha-press pumps are very important in my daily routine.
 This helps break up those gelatinous masses that can clog lymphatic and vascular functions, creating further problems down the road.